ole1986/wc-invoice-pdf/readme.txt

 **Features**

 * save invoice as pdf from any order created by WooCommerce
-* export invoices into CSV
+* export invoices into CSV (primary GnuCash, more may follow...)
 * preview quote as pdf to submit provisional offer to customers
 * schedule recurring invoices directly send to customers email address
 * send kindly reminders for over due invoices